Advertisement

 Hunted also referenced how March often sees an uptick in business insolvencies, noting: “We’ve just come out of the Christmas period where many businesses will have had to pay employee entitlements while revenue slowed down or stopped entirely.
 On top of this, fourth quarter BAS payments were due at the end of February putting additional strain on their working capital.”

 Super guarantee contributions must be paid on payday and received within seven business days, or employers risk severe penalties worth in excess of 60 per cent of the superannuation shortfall.
-While some exceptions may apply, experts urge employers to prepare for on time payments now.
+While some exceptions may apply, experts urge employers to prepare for on-time payments now.

-“These changes won’t be achieved overnight.”
+“These changes won’t be achieved overnight,” he added.

-He continued: “It takes time to transition to a new system and there are almost always unseen hurdles employers will need to navigate, so the sooner they can start this process, the better.”
+“It takes time to transition to a new system and there are almost always unseen hurdles employers will need to navigate, so the sooner they can start this process, the better.”

+“An effective option for some businesses who already find themselves facing cash flow issues could be the small business restructure (SBR) scheme," Hunter said.
 “If eligible, the business is allowed to keep operating with directors retaining control while an appointed practitioner works with you to create a plan for rehabilitation.”

 Tags: